- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 Pomona has a long history of bringing together students of diverse backgrounds who want to push intellectual limits and who want to engage in a community that values difference.
 Write about a time when you were aware of your difference.
 How did it change you and what did you learn from the experience?

-For personalized mentorship and one-on-one guidance through the application process, sign up for a free consultation or for our application service today.
+For personalized mentorship and one-on-one guidance through the application process, check out CollegeVine’s mentorship program and application guidance services.
 Good luck with your essays, and go Sagehens!